Les Granges de Port-Royal and the Rhodon Valley

 Alternative route:

-At the fork between points (2) and (3), turn left and stay on the main path.
-When it turns left to cross the Rhodon stream, climb up a steep slope on the right, then turn left to rejoin the signposts and the main route at point (3).
+At the fork in the road between points (2) and (3), turn left and stay on the main path.
+When it turns left to cross the Rhodon stream, climb a steep slope to the right then turn left to rejoin the markings and the main route at point (3).

 Hike completed by the author on 3 February 2018.